If you want to use Microsoft RDS to give users remote access to desktops and applications, you must know how to install it.

 Determining your deployment type

-The next step is to select the type of Remote Desktop Services deployment.
-Here's where the first two RDS roles come in:
+The next step is to select the type of RDS deployment you want to do.
+Here's where the first two RDS roles come in.
+There are virtual machine (VM) based deployments (RD Virtualization Host) and session-based desktop deployments (RDSH).

-To deploy Windows 7 virtual desktops, for instance, choose the virtual-machine-based deployment, and the wizard will install the RD Virtualization Host.
-To deploy RemoteApp published application or session-based desktops, choose the session-based desktop deployment, and the wizard will install the RD Session Host.
+To deploy Windows 7 virtual desktops, for instance, choose the VM-based deployment, and the wizard will install the Virtualization Host.
+To deploy RemoteApp published application or session-based desktops, choose the session-based desktop deployment, and the wizard will install the RDSH.

 You can deploy both components, but the wizard only allows you to choose one or the other at one time.
-You will have to run the wizard again to install both RD Session Host and RD Virtualization Host.
+You will have to run the wizard again to install both RDSH and RD Virtualization Host.

 Simplifying VDI deployment with RDS